 In the list of installed applications, look for the one you want to verify and select it.
 Then, on the right, you will find the Installed On column.
 Look for the date mentioned in this column.

-The Date modified column is where the installation date is mentioned.
-As you can see, both screenshots we used show the same installation date for Microsoft Office.
+The Date created column is where the installation date is mentioned.

 When was a universal app installed in Windows 8.1?